 3.1.
-The DoDPI Numerical Evaluation Scoring System utilizes 20 primary diagnostic features and three secondary considerations in evaluating physiological data obtained through a PDD or polygraph instrument.
+The DoDPI Numerical Evaluation Scoring System utilizes eight primary diagnostic features and three secondary considerations in evaluating physiological data obtained through a polygraph.

 3.2.
-Positive values (i.e., +1, +2 and greater) are assigned to an analysis spot if the physiological response is more significant at the applicable comparison question than at the relevant question.
+A positive value (i.e., +1) is assigned to an analysis spot if the physiological response is more significant at the applicable comparison question than at the relevant question.

 3.3.
-Negative values (i.e., -1, -2 and less) are assigned to an analysis spot if the physiological response is more significant at the relevant question than at the comparison question(s).
+A negative value (i.e., -1) is assigned to an analysis spot if the physiological response is more significant at the relevant question than at the comparison question(s).